zdizzle2009/block-commands/hugo/content/facts/nether-mobs.md

 **Zombie Pig Man:**Zombie pig man only attack you if you attack them.Zombie pig man are found any were in the neather and they drop a golden sword.

 **Magma slime:**Magma slime are a lot like slimes they multiply they drown in lava and all the stuff slimes have. found on the ground any were.

+**the Wither:**the wither is a minecraft boss lots of health fun fact the wither can break anything except cobble stone and bed rock.